wesleygomersall/QAA/notes.md

 </details>

 <details>

 <summary> `trimmomatic --help` </summary>

 <br>

 ```

 Usage:
        PE [-version] [-threads <threads>] [-phred33|-phred64] [-trimlog <trimLogFile>] [-summary <statsSummaryFile>] [-quiet] [-validatePairs] [-basein <inputBase> | <inputFile1> <inputFile2>] [-baseout <outputBase> | <outputFile1P> <outputFile1U> <outputFile2P> <outputFile2U>] <trimmer1>...
    or:
        SE [-version] [-threads <threads>] [-phred33|-phred64] [-trimlog <trimLogFile>] [-summary <statsSummaryFile>] [-quiet] <inputFile> <outputFile> <trimmer1>...
    or:
        -version

 ```

 </details>

 In script [cutntrim.sh](cutntrim.sh) these samples are adapter trimmed and then quality trimmed.
 I create a custom plotting script [pairedreadlengthdist.py](pairedreadlengthdist.py).
 Afterwards make fastqc outputs to compare to the raw reads.

 Using `cutadapt` trim adapter sequences from these files.
 Use default settings.
 What proportion of reads (both R1 and R2) were trimmed?

-# TODO
-### Use unix commands to search for the adapter sequences in the data sets and confirm the expected sequence orientations.
-Report commands used for this and the reasoning behind them and how the adapter sequences are confirmed.

 (Adapters are 33 bases long)
 Use `trimmomatic` to quality trim reads.
 Specify the following, **in this order**: